A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Our AMC Methodology

+where $Z(\cdot, \theta)$ outputs the classifier's logit vector for $(\cdot$) (i.e., the classifier predictions prior to softmax normalization), $i$ is the correct modulation prediction, and $t$ is the second most likely constellation prediction of $\mathbf{r}_{\text{a}}$ made by the classifier parameterized by $\theta$.
+In addition, the parameter $\kappa$ controls the confidence with which misclassification occurs (nominally to class $t$) on $\mathbf{r}_{\text{a}}$. $\kappa$ can be interpreted as a confidence parameter, with higher $\kappa$ making a sample more likely to be misclassified when transferred to a different model.
+More details on this derivation are given in \cite{cw}.

-In both the FGSM and BIM, we assume a naive adversarial attack instantiation, where we set $\mathbf{H}_{\text{a}} = \mathbf{I}$, following \cite{amc_adv_atk1,kim2020channel,autoencoder_defense}.
+For each attack, we assume a naive adversarial attack instantiation, where we set $\mathbf{H}_{\text{a}} = \mathbf{I}$, following \cite{amc_adv_atk1,kim2020channel,autoencoder_defense}.
 As a result, each element of the crafted perturbation retains its sign and magnitude after going through the channel.
 This general setup focuses on controlling the model's behavior at the transmitter and receiver, while considering the most stringent threat model for the adversary.
 Furthermore, since $\mathbf{H}_{\text{a}} = \mathbf{I}$, $P_{T}$ directly corresponds to both the adversary's power constraint as well as the received power at the sink.